 It’s bleak.
 But that doesn’t have to be your future.

 The first and most important step is to always and forever more spend less than you earn.
 That’s not a once-off thing: it’s a lifestyle change.
-Once you’ve got the hang of using a budget, you can start to pay off your bad debts.
+Once you’ve got the hang of using a budget, you can start to pay off your unhealthy debts.
 And while you’re at it, develop a mindfulness when it comes to spending your money.

 Making a list of all your debt is a great first step.
 That means everything that you owe other people, especially if it’s incurring interest.
 Then, use a budget to spend less than you earn, and consider paying off your worst debt first; the debt that’s earning the highest interest.
 The worst culprit is usually your credit card because the interest on credit card debt is very high.